 When I say nobody can back out, that includes you, Mama.
 Yep, even if it’s 37 degrees and everyone in the house is on their last pair of clean underwear and you have a big presentation in the morning, you’re just going to have to suck it up.
 Once you’ve committed to the family costume, there’s no turning back.

 PRO: It’s easier for people to guess your costumes.

 Is a joke even funny if you have to explain it?
 Is a costume any good if no one knows who you’re supposed to be?
 Without Wayne, Garth might be mistaken for Kurt Cobain.
 And without the Big Bad Wolf, Little Red Riding Hood is a just a sad, super-timely handmaid.
 Having to explain your costume all night is lame, but when the whole family is in on it, you get to strut around with all the context you need.

-Speaking of costume context, if you plan to get a babysitter and attend any sort of adult parties after the kids are asleep, you may want an alternate couples costume or at least a stand-in doll or prop.
-On our night out as the Griffins, we quickly realized that without Stewie, our Peter and Lois just looked like a bunch of poorly-dressed weirdos.
-I was really self conscious about it, until finally our server guessed correctly.
+Context.
+Is.
+Everything.
+On our night out as the Griffins, my husband and I went out after trick-or-treating, and we quickly realized that without Stewie, our Peter and Lois just looked like a bunch of poorly-dressed weirdos.
+I was really self- conscious about it, until finally our server guessed correctly.
 (And yes, she got a really big tip.)